inverno-io/inverno-mods/inverno-web-server/README.md

 Mono<T> get(@PathParam String id);
 ```

-Note that the name of the method parameter must match the name of the path parameter of the route path defined in the `@WebRoute` annotation.
+Note that the name of the method parameter must match the name of the path parameter defined in path attribute of the `@WebRoute` annotation.

 ##### Cookie parameter